(Part of Accessible Traveler Mobile App Pilot Project)

 UMC Headquarters

-BiDaE Object Tracker is used by UMC in its headquarter building and 8A/8B and 8C/8D plants to monitor and track deliverers.
+BiDaE Object Tracker is used by UMC in its headquarter building and 8AB, 8CD SUB and CUB plants to monitor and track deliverers.
 Each type of deliverers has a delivery route and a time limit for staying in the buildings.
 The system is to issue an alarm whenever any deliverer is found to deviate from the route or overstay the time limit of the deliverer type.